 |Years active||1980 to present|

-Strive Masiyiwa (born 1961) is an entrepreneur, and philanthropist.
-He is the founder and chairman of global telecommunications group, Econet Wireless International.
-In 2002, Masiyiwa was named to the Time Magazine List of Most Influential People, and in March 2014, he was selected to Fortune Magazine’s list of the “World’s 50 Greatest Leaders”.
-He is one of Africa’s most influential figures, and a champion for the power of technology to improve people's lives.
+Strive Masiyiwa (born 1961) is a Zimbabwean-born entrepreneur, and philanthropist.
+He is the founder and chairman of Econet Wireless International a global telecommunications group.
+In 2002, Masiyiwa made it to the Time Magazine List of Most Influential People, and in March 2014, he was selected to Fortune Magazine’s list of the “World’s 50 Greatest Leaders”.
+He is one of Africa’s most influential figures and a champion for the power of technology to improve people's lives.
+In January 2018 he was named the first billionaire in Zimbabwe by Forbes Magazine.
+Strive Masiyiwa Becomes Zimbabwe’s First Billionaire.
+He was appointed Netflix Board member on 17 December 2020 as Part of the Africa Growth Push and he is the first African to be appointed in such a role.

 Abduction by the CIO in 1990